jonasmcferreira/whiteiron/jhed-wasteland/adventures.md

 #### Encounter: Obstacle - Submerged Passage

 Ahead, a crack in the ceiling lets water cascade down, forming a waterfall that completely blocks the passage.
-The adventurers must push through the torrent, forcing them to swim against the current as they continue forward.
+The adventurers must push through the torrent, forcing them to swim against the current as they continue forward.Crossing the river will take one minute, as there are rocks and a strong current to deal with.

+> DM Note: A creature can be immersed in frigid water for a number of minutes equal to its Constitution score before suffering any ill effects.
+Each additional minute spent in frigid water requires the creature to succeed on a DC 10 Constitution saving throw or gain one level of exhaustion.
+Creatures with resistance or immunity to cold damage automatically succeed on the saving throw, as do creatures that are naturally adapted to living in ice-cold water.

 Further down the makeshift river, a faint glow illuminates the water.
 The source is a cluster of **Scale Plums**—luminescent plants with a soft, eerie light.
 Observant adventurers may notice, with a successful Perception or Investigation check, a body near the Scale Plums.
 It appears as though this individual had been trying to reach the plants but slipped and fell, meeting their end in the icy water.